8 Effective Home Remedies for Hypertension

 • Caffeine: Too much caffeine is not good for the human body and though the relationship between blood pressure and hypertension is still debated, reducing your caffeine intake would also be healthy for you.

-• Alcohol: Drink alcohol in moderation if you can’t drop it totally but discuss with your doctor on the effect that alcohol has on your health.
+• Alcohol: Drink alcohol in moderation if you can’t drop it totally but discuss with your doctor the effect that alcohol has on your health.
 Drinking your blood pressure helps you to reduce your blood pressure.

 8. CARRY YOUR FAMILY AND FRIENDS ALONG